digitaltxtlab/LONSEA_DB/notes.md

 - missing data/imputation
 - normalization of *nationality* (rule: select country; select first)
 - repetition of *pname* based on *canonical_fname* (reflect organization history of individual)
+- Three person (15 rows) have identical born years, begin year and end year.
+In career.path.dev.adam.R they are omitted in the analysis.

 fname
 canonical_fname: hierarchical